23 years of laughter: Loony Bin members react to closing

 “I mean, how many people have had a first date or how many families are there in this world because two people fell in love laughing together at one of our shows,” said Shively.

-Known as “Mr.Biggs,” Shively told us that he would love to see another comedy club be formed in place of The Loony Bin.
+Known as “Mr.Biggs,” Shively said that he would love to see another comedy club be formed in place of The Loony Bin.

+The building has been purchased.
+The new owners have no plans to keep the location as a comedy club.

-The Loony Bin will host an all-local comic show called “We’re All Closers Now” next Wednesday, July 12.
+The Loony Bin will host an all-local comic show called “We’re All Closers Now” on July 12.
 The show is already sold out.

 “It’ll be a bittersweet day.
 I think we’ll all have a lot of fun, and I think we’ll all be able to reminisce and stuff a lot.
 It’s going to be a great night.
 It’s a sold-out show,” said comedian Katie Gette.